zcvele/OfficeDocs-SkypeForBusiness/Teams/setup-calendar-syncing-with-google-workspace.md

 ## Prerequisites

 - Be assigned Microsoft Global Admin role with a Teams Essentials license.
-- Be sure all of your users added in Microsoft directory you want to enable calendar sync for have licenses assigned.
+- Be sure all of your users added in Microsoft directory for whom you want to enable calendar sync for have licenses assigned.
 - Be sure that all users in the Microsoft directory for whom you want to enable calendar synchronization have a Microsoft subscription license assigned.
 - Have the login credentials for your Google Workspace admin account (admin.google.com).
 - Have the login credentials for your custom business domain host website (for example, GoDaddy).